Introduction

 As a Local Contact Point of the EURAXESS Service Network the UCM provides support to foreign researchers moving to the institution to develop R&D projects.
 Details on the support and the information provided through the EURAXESS Local Contact Point can be found here: EURAXESS Network Local Contact Point.

 The UCM is committed to improving its Human Resources policies in line with the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C), which was endorsed in December 2015.
 In May 2017, the UCM started its Gap Analysis and the development of its Action Plan to align its practices and policies to the principles of the Charter and Code.
 Finally, in March 2018, the UCM finished this first process and published the Action Plan (HRS4R, Excellence in Research).
 It was subsequently awarded the distinction “HR Excellence in Research” (known as HRS4R), awarded by the EC to selected institutions to help and support a stimulating and favourable environment for research.
 HRS4R culminates in the recognition of human resources excellence in research by the EC for institutions that have made progress in adapting their human resources policies to the principles set out in the C&C. The UCM has since continued the implementation of this action plan, moving forward with the scheduled tasks, and mantained the distinction after the interim evaluation in August 2020.
+UCM has, since then, disseminated the HRS4R exc ellence award throughout with actions promoted by the Vice-Rectorate for Research and Transfer and the different departments.

 All the aspects related to grant proposal preparation and the management of international Fellowships and Grants are dealt at the UCM by the European Office for R&D. This unit provides advice and support throughout the proposal preparation and the negotiation process of the Contracts and Agreements and the following management of the projects.
-A smooth financial management of the grants is guaranteed by the Economic Management Unit of the FGUCM which deals regularly with more than 100 active international grants.
+A smooth financial management of the grants is guaranteed by the Economic Management Unit of the FGUCM, which deals regularly with more than 100 active international grants.